 B lymphoblastic leukemia with t(1;19)(q23;p13.3); E2A-PBX1 (TCF3-PBX1)

-Reference: The 2008 revision of the World Health Organization (WHO) classification of myeloid neoplasms and acute leukemia: rationale and important changes (James W. Vardiman, Jüergen Thiele, Daniel A. Arber, Richard D. Brunning, Michael J. Borowitz, Anna Porwit, Nancy Lee Harris, Michelle M. Le Beau, Eva Hellström-Lindberg, Ayalew Tefferi, Clara D. Bloomfield: Blood Jul 2009, 114 (5) 937-951)
+Reference: The 2008 revision of the WHO classification of myeloid neoplasms and acute leukemia: Rationale and important changes (James W. Vardiman, Jüergen Thiele, Daniel A. Arber, Richard D. Brunning, Michael J. Borowitz, Anna Porwit, Nancy Lee Harris, Michelle M. Le Beau, Eva Hellström-Lindberg, Ayalew Tefferi, Clara D. Bloomfield: Blood Jul 2009, 114 (5) 937-951)

 The most common clinical manifestations of ALL are bleeding, pallor, and infections.
 These symptoms develop abruptly within days or weeks and are due to the replacement of normal bone marrow cells by the malignant cells.

 The bleeding in ALL is due to decreased platelet counts and occurs in the skin and mucosal surfaces, manifesting as purpura and ecchymosis.
 Epistaxis, menorrhagia, and gingival bleeding may also occur.
-The pallor, shortness of breath, tachycardia, and fatigue are due to anemia.
+Pallor, shortness of breath, tachycardia, and fatigue are due to anemia.

-Increased infections are due to the decrease in normal white blood cell (WBC) counts.
-Neutropenia usually leads to infections by gram-negative bacteria and fungi, with cellulitis, pneumonia, rectal infections, and sepsis being the common presentations.
-The increased leukemic white cells in blood are non-functional and do not provide immunity.
+Increased infections are due to the decrease in normal WBC counts.
+Neutropenia usually leads to infections by gram-negative bacteria and fungi, with cellulitis, pneumonia, rectal infections, and sepsis being the most common presentations.
+The increased leukemic white cells in the blood are non-functional and do not provide immunity.
 The production of immunoglobulin is also affected, as pre-B cells cannot differentiate into plasma cells.

 Some patients present with leukostasis and clinical symptoms of impaired circulation such as headache, confusion, and respiratory distress.
 In these patients, WBC count is massively elevated, usually more than 100,000/µL (hyperleukocytosis), causing hyperviscosity and vessel blockage.
 When this occurs, it is a medical emergency and should be immediately treated with leukapheresis, chemotherapy, and judicious hydration.

-T cell lymphoblastic leukemia may present with mediastinal mass arising from thymus and extra-medullary lymph node involvement.
-CNS infiltration is also more common in T cell than B cell ALL.
+T-cell lymphoblastic leukemia may present with a mediastinal mass arising from thymus and extra-medullary lymph node involvement.
+Central nervous system infiltration is also more common in T-cell than B-cell ALL.

-CBC is the initial test for ALL.
+Complete blood count is the initial test for ALL.
 It often shows anemia with normal or high MCV and thrombocytopenia.
-WBC count may vary from 1000/mcl to 500,000/mcl, with increased circulatory blasts.
+White blood cell count may vary from 1,000/mcL to 500,000/mcL, with increased circulatory blasts.
 In some cases, the blasts are absent from the peripheral blood; this condition is called aleukemic leukemia.

 TdT is present in all premature lymphocytes (lymphoblasts), both B cell and T cell.
-It is an enzyme that plays an important role in the formation of an antigenic diversity of immunoglobulins and T cell receptors by randomly joining V, D, and J segments of DNA.
+It is an enzyme that plays an important role in the formation of antigenic diversity of immunoglobulins and T-cell receptors by randomly joining V, D, and J segments of DNA.

 Different Ways to Treat Acute Lymphoblastic Leukemia

-The treatment of ALL is two-pronged: supportive and specific.
+The treatment of ALL is 2-pronged: supportive and specific.

-Some authors consider CNS prophylaxis as a separate fourth phase.
+Some authors consider CNS prophylaxis as a separate 4th phase.
 These are as follows:

 In 90% of cases, complete remission is induced by various chemotherapy combinations.
 One of the most effective of these is vincristine, corticosteroids, asparaginase, and daunorubicin; cyclophosphamide is sometimes also added to this regimen.
-This phase usually lasts for 4 to 6 weeks, depending on the patient’s response.
+This phase usually lasts for 4–6 weeks, depending on the patient’s response.
 Patients who achieve complete remission within 4 weeks have a better prognosis than patients who achieve remission after 4 weeks.
-Supportive treatment is also indicated, since these chemotherapeutic agents can themselves cause bone marrow suppression.
+Supportive treatment is also indicated, as these chemotherapeutic agents can themselves cause bone marrow suppression.

 In ALL, the leukemic cells may sequester into the CNS and cause a relapse.
-CNS prophylaxis is therefore recommended.
+Central nervous system prophylaxis is therefore recommended.
 The standard chemotherapy regimen does not pass the blood-brain barrier, so a combination of intrathecal chemotherapy, intracranial radiation, and high doses of methotrexate are given to penetrate this barrier.

-If complete remission has been achieved, the repetitive cycles of combination chemotherapy are still continued for 6 to 9 months to kill any remaining residual malignant cells and avoid a relapse.
+If complete remission has been achieved, the repetitive cycles of combination chemotherapy are still continued for 6–9 months to kill any remaining residual malignant cells and avoid a relapse.
 This phase also requires supportive therapy.
 If the patient has poor prognostic factors, a bone marrow transplantation can also be performed during this phase.